luttero/maud/Compile.md

 Inside the MAUD source code, there is a file called ant_maud_v2.properties:
 - Make a copy
-- Edit this text file and set the following parameters
+- Edit this text file and set/change the following parameters
 - installerDir folder in which the MAUD installers will be saved
 - app_osx (only if you work on a Mac)
 - JAVA_HOME where is java?
 - java_version, 19 at the time of writing is the minimum
 - openjdk location of openjdk, if you want to build versions with jdk bundled
 - build where to build MAUD
-- fpsmBuild some special build feature, which I did not use
-- Save this file as .ant_maud_v2.properties in your home directory
+- Save this file as .ant_maud_v2.properties in your home directory (the dot in front is necessary)

 Set-up the MAUD project in IntelliJ Idea